-The estate — which includes a five-bedroom guest house, shooting range, heated dog kennels, stocked fishing ponds and a variety of other amenities — will go on the auction block Jan.
+The high end estate — which includes a five-bedroom guest house, shooting range, heated dog kennels, stocked fishing ponds and a variety of other amenities — will go on the luxury auction block Jan.
 10 in Chicago.
 Platinum Luxury Auctions, which is overseeing the sale, said there is no minimum reserve price on the property, which was previously listed for $7.5 million.

 The property, along the Ligonier-Cook Township line, is among four homes the Knutsons maintained at luxury enclaves across the country.
 Woodmere and another estate in Boca Grande, Fla. , will go up for auction Thursday, while the couple’s homes in Durango, Colo. , and Santa Fe, N.M. , are scheduled to be auctioned Jan.
 12.

 All four properties had been marketed for a combined $46 million, according to the auction company.

 Knutson said he and his wife decided to consolidate their holdings in the spring when he faced health issues, stemming from a mystery infection he suffered a year and a half ago.
 In April, the Knutsons bought a $25 million retirement home in Los Angeles.
 Knutson said the climate and the home’s proximity to Cedars Sinai Medical Center, where he receives treatment, were considerations in the move.